Sohan-Suchdev/Imperial_Predict/README.md

 Currently, the application supports the following:

 - Computing (BEng/MEng) - Year 1
+- EEE Year 1
+- Civil Enginerring Year 1
+- Design Enginerring Year 1

 ## Contributing and Contact

-I hope to expand this tool to support more years and other courses (Aeronautics, EEE, Mechanical Engineering, etc.).
+I hope to expand this tool to support more years and other courses (Aeronautics, Mechanical Engineering, Maths etc.).

 If you would like your course added, please contact me with a list of your modules, their ECTS credit values, and the breakdown of assignments/exams.
 I can update the system quickly with the correct data.

+Any feature suggestions to make the lives of students easier are welcome too.